-At Oasis Hub South Grimsby we have our community space which has lots of activities taking place throughout the year, from our holiday activities, parent drop in sessions to training for people within our community and volunteers.
-We always need support in the day to running of the space and welcome anyone to just pop in and put the kettle on!
+Here at the Hub we have our community space which has lots of activities taking place throughout the year, from our holiday activities, parent drop in sessions to training for people within our community and volunteers.
+We always need support on the day so get in touch and come along and put the kettle on!

-One of our main areas for work is the many food projects that we run in partnership with We are ONE Foundation, you are able to read about in further detail on our food project tab, we are always looking for volunteers to support these projects for as much or as little time as can be given.
-In return we are able to support with gaining you food related qualifications.
+One of our main areas for work is the many food projects that we run.
+We are always looking for volunteers to support these projects for as much or as little time as can be given.
+In return we are able to support you with gaining food related qualifications and work experience.

 Do you feel that you have the skills to support the personal and social development of the young people with our community?
 Our youth club is in need of community volunteers to support the weekly running of the club, delivering activities, building relationships and encouraging participation of young people .
 If you feel that this is you please contact us.

-We are not necessarily looking for people to run their own clubs, but if you have an hour to spare once a week to support staff during a club that is already running, we would be very pleased to hear from you.
+We are not necessarily looking for people to run their own clubs, but if you have an hour to spare once a week to support our staff during this time and feel that you have a lot to offer, we would love to hear from you.

 We are keen to recruit volunteers to be involved in our chaplaincy team, to assist our full time chaplain in his work which includes providing chaplaincy support in the two Oasis academies in Grimsby, as well as community work in the surrounding area.
 Volunteers would be subject to enhanced DBS screening and may need to undergo some training.